davidpots/playsongnotes/_lessons/33 [Bob Dylan] Like a Rolling Sone.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+This video is an acoustic guitar lesson for the classic rock song "Like a Rolling Stone" by Bob Dylan (1965, from his album "Highway 61 Revisited").
+This video includes a playthrough, chords, tabs, and strumming patterns -- showing how to play this song in standard tuning on an acoustic guitar (without a capo).
+I created this tutorial for Songnotes, which is my personal music lesson web project (video and text-based lessons).

 ## Chords with lyrics